For the 2025-2026 Season RED BARN Partners for Good In our Community:

 For the 2021-2022 Season, the Community Foundation of the Florida Keys (CFFK) granted Red Barn $5,000 to provide free tickets for those in need.
 Red Barn worked with Sister Season Fund, A.H.
 Monroe, and the local Take Stock in Children to provide approximately 140 tickets during the season.
 77 tickets were redeemed.

-How This Came About
+How Big Night Out Came About

 Mimi McDonald, Managing Director, Joy Hawkins Artistic Director and the Red Barn Board have always been generous in providing tickets to those who asked but wanted a more formal program and wanted to expand the audience beyond the usual suspects.
 Red Barn doesn’t have the wherewithal to figure out who’s in need and then provide them with tickets.
-But the grants specifically called for arts organizations to partner with other organizations in the community.
+But the original grants specifically called for arts organizations to partner with other organizations in the community.
 And THAT was the aha moment that made the Big Night Out project click.
 Instead of Red Barn finding a way to identify people in need, it could partner with organizations already serving those in need.
 Red Barn gives these organizations the tickets and they in turn give them to worthy clients.
+While the grants have dried up, Red Barn Theatre continues the program at our own expense.

-How It Works
+How Big Night Out Works

 Red Barn produces Gift Certificate, each with two free tickets, and provides them to the organization(s).
 Each gift certificate has a unique Offer Code.
 This allows the recipients the ability to go online and purchase their tickets on any night to any of the shows without having to call the Box Office or to be identified in any way, allowing the participants to blend in with everyone else and be part of the community.